Experimental demonstration of spontaneous symmetry breaking with emergent multi-qubit entanglement

 The quantum coherence can be further revealed by the multi-qubit Wigner function, defined as \cite{Rundle2017, Song2019}

 where $U(\theta ,\varphi )=\exp \left[-i\theta/2 \left(\sin \varphi \sigma _{j}^{x}-\cos \varphi \sigma _{j}^{y} \right) \right]$ and $\Pi =\otimes_{j=1}^{6}(1-\sqrt{3}\sigma _{j}^{z})$.
 To measure the Wigner function at $(\theta,\varphi )$, the joint state readout is performed after a $\theta-$rotation around the axis with an angle $\varphi -\pi /2$ to the x-direction on the equatorial plane.
-The Wigner function reconstructed at $\tau =0$, 50, 100, and 150 ns are displayed in Fig. \ref{fig4}.
+The Wigner function reconstructed at $\tau =0$, 50, 100, and 149 ns are displayed in Fig. \ref{fig4}.
 The Wigner function corresponds to a quasi-probability distribution of the multi-qubit system on a unit sphere.
-The regions where the values are negative reflect the quantum interference effects, and the negativity serves as a signature of multi-qubit cat states \cite{Song2019}.
-The results clearly verify that the two symmetry-breaking state components are superimposed with each other during the SSB process, which represents one of the most remarkable features that distinguish phase transitions of finite-size quantum many-body systems from those of infinite-size ones.
-Such a signature is crucial to understand the quantum-to-classical transition in many-body systems, but has not been demonstrated so far.
+The regions where the values are negative reflect the quantum interference effects, and the negativity serves as a signature of multi-qubit cat states \cite{Song2019}. { These results clearly verify that the two symmetry-breaking state components are superimposed with each other during the QPT.
+We note that this quantum-mechanical feature vanishes when the qubit number tends to infinity due to the linear scaling of the decoherence rates (see Sec.
+S7 of the Supplemental Material \cite{supp} for details), thereby distinguishing phase transitions of finite-size quantum many-body systems from those of infinite-size ones.}

-In conclusion, we have presented a demonstration of the SSB in a multi-qubit LMG model, engineered with a superconducting processor.
-The qubits are effectively coupled to each other through virtual photon exchange, mediated by a bus resonator dispersively coupled to the qubits.
+{In conclusion, we have presented a demonstration of the SSB in the QPT of the multi-qubit LMG model, engineered with a superconducting processor.} The qubits are effectively coupled to each other through virtual photon exchange, mediated by a bus resonator dispersively coupled to the qubits.
 By tuning the competition between the external continuous driving and intra-qubit interaction, we can move the system from the $Z_{2}$-symmetric phase to the symmetry-breaking phase, where the two degenerate highest eigenstates of the governing Hamiltonian, superimposed with each other, form a GHZ-like cat state.
 We characterize the SSB extent with the average two-qubit longitudinal correlation.
 The quantum nature of the SSB phase is confirmed by the measured multi-qubit quantum correlation, as well as by the reconstructed multi-qubit Wigner function, which exhibits interference fringes with alternating positive and negative values.
 Besides fundamental interest, the demonstrated SSB process can be used for noise-insensitive many-body entanglement manipulation.